Altin Lala: Early life

 Lala was born in Tirana, the capital of Albania, to Dodë and Pashke Lala, who were originally from the Mirditë District in northern Albania.
 He grew up in the Tirana e Re neighborhood with his family.
 Like many children in the area, he developed an early interest in football.
 Although his father initially encouraged him to focus on education, he later supported Lala's decision to join the youth academy of Dinamo Tirana.

 In November 1991, aged 15, while playing with the Albania under-16 team in a friendly match in Offenbach, West Germany, Lala was among ten players who remained in Germany after the game and did not return to Albania.
-The country was undergoing a period of political and economic transition, and Lala later recalled that living conditions at the time were difficult.
+Albania was undergoing political and economic transition at the time, and Lala later described living conditions as difficult.
 He initially stayed with a former school friend in Offenbach before being placed in an asylum centre near Frankfurt.
-Despite not speaking German, he began to adapt to life in Germany and soon resumed playing football.
-Lala joined the local amateur club SpVgg Hosenfeld, where he played alongside other Albanian refugees.
+Despite not speaking German, he began adjusting to life in Germany and soon resumed playing football.
+He joined the local amateur club SpVgg Hosenfeld, where he played alongside other Albanian refugees.

 His performances attracted the attention of a coach from Borussia Fulda, who offered him an opportunity to join the club.
 As an asylum seeker, Lala was not permitted to attend school, so he worked various manual jobs while continuing to train and play football.
 At the age of 18, he signed his first professional contract with Borussia Fulda, earning 1,200 D-Mark per month.